MmanawaMarongwe/MMAMAR25151_PTO2503_GROUPB_MMANAWA-MARONGWE_JSL02/README.md

 **Prompt Input Example**

-- The program must prompt users for task 1 title, descrition and status inputs, it must do the same for task 2 information
+- The program must prompt users for task 1 title, description and status inputs, it must do the same for task 2 information

   ![title prompt](./explainer-images/title%20prompt.png)